Portugal national football team: Early World Cup attempts

-Portugal was not invited to the 1930 World Cup, which only featured a final stage and no qualification round.
+Portugal were not invited to the 1930 World Cup, which only featured a finals stage and no qualification round.
 The team took part in the 1934 FIFA World Cup qualification, but failed to eliminate their Spanish opponents, aggregating two defeats in the two-legged round, with a 9–0 loss in Madrid and 2–1 loss in Lisbon for an aggregate score of 11–1.

-In the 1938 FIFA World Cup qualification, the Seleção played one game against Syria held in neutral ground in Milan.
+In the 1938 FIFA World Cup qualification, the Seleção played one game against Switzerland held in neutral ground in Milan.
 They lost 2–1 and failed to qualify for the finals.
 The Second World War delayed the World Cup until 1950 and subsequently, the national team rarely played.
 A 10–0 home friendly loss against England, two years after the war, still stands as their biggest ever defeat.

 1950s and early 1960s

 Similar to 1934, Portugal were to play a two-legged round against Spain.
-After a 5–1 defeat in Madrid, they managed to draw in the second game 2–2.
+After a 5–1 defeat in Madrid, they managed to draw the second game 2–2.
 With a 7–3 aggregate score, they did not qualify on the pitch, however they would later be invited to replace Turkey, which had withdrawn from participating.
 Portugal refused to participate.

-For the qualification of the 1954 World Cup, the team would play Austria; the Austrians won the first game with a 9–1 result.
+In 1954 FIFA World Cup qualification, the team would play Austria; the Austrians won the first game with a 9–1 result.
 The best the Portuguese could do was hold the Austrians to a goalless draw in Lisbon, resulting in a 9–1 aggregate defeat.
-In the 1958 World Cup qualification, Portugal won a qualifying match for the first time, a 3–0 home victory over Italy.
+Four years later, Portugal won a qualifying match for the first time, a 3–0 home victory over Italy.
 Nevertheless, they finished last in a group that also featured Northern Ireland; only the first-placed team, Northern Ireland, would qualify.

 1960 was the year that UEFA created the European Championship.
-The first edition was a knock-out tournament, the last four teams participating in the final stage that only featured one leg while the earlier stages had two legs.
+The first edition was a knock-out tournament with the last four teams participating in the finals stage that only featured one leg while the earlier stages had two legs.
 In the first round, the Seleção das Quinas won 2–0 at East Germany and then 3–2 in Porto, advancing with a 5–2 two-legged win.
-The quarter-final opponent was Yugoslavia, who won 6–3 on aggregate.
+Portugal faced Yugoslavia in the quarter-finals, losing 6–3 on aggregate.

-England and Luxembourg were the 1962 FIFA World Cup qualification adversaries of the national team.
-Portugal ended second in the group, behind England.
-Only the top team would qualify.
+Portugal faced England and Luxembourg in 1962 FIFA World Cup qualification and ended up second in the group, behind England, who would be the only team in Group 6 to qualify.
 In the 1964 European Championship, Portugal played against Bulgaria in the qualifying rounds.
 The Portuguese lost in Sofia and won in Lisbon.
 With the round tied 4–4, a replay was needed in a neutral country.
 In the Stadio Olimpico in Rome, Portugal lost 1–0 thanks to a late strike from Georgi Asparuhov.